← All Articles

 Speaker riders for AI presentations frequently include requests for pre-event audience surveys, detailed attendee role breakdowns, and industry-specific customization time.
 These aren't diva demands, but practical necessities for delivering relevant content.
 Generic AI presentations simply don't work for specialized audiences.

-One surprising discovery: the most memorable AI speakers spend extensive time in green rooms and networking areas after their presentations.
+One pattern we've noticed consistently: the most memorable AI speakers spend extensive time in green rooms and networking areas after their presentations.
 They understand that keynote impact extends beyond stage time into one-on-one conversations that generate real business outcomes for attendees.

 The Demo Dilemma: Live vs. Recorded